LTV & LTV:CAC ratio

 Kay Vink

-LTV's job isn't decorating a board deck.
-It's repricing what a conversion is worth to your bidding.
-Two customers who convert at identical cost can differ by an order of magnitude in lifetime value; feed both to the platform as equal conversions and it optimizes toward whichever is cheaper to acquire.
-Used properly, LTV (or a predicted version of it) becomes the conversion value that value-based strategies bid toward.
-What the metric consumes decides its trustworthiness: revenue matched to customers over time, cohorts to expose mix shifts (because an average LTV over a shifting customer mix lies), and honest margins.
-Ratio folklore like "3:1 is good" travels badly across business models; treat thresholds as functions of margin and payback, not universal constants.
+Two customers acquired at identical cost can differ by an order of magnitude in lifetime value; reported as equal conversions, the platform optimizes toward whichever is cheaper.
+Used properly, LTV (or a predicted version of it) becomes the conversion value that value-based bidding strategies bid toward.
+What it consumes decides its trustworthiness: revenue matched to customers over time, in cohorts (an average over a shifting customer mix lies), on honest margins.
+Ratio folklore like "3:1 is good" travels badly across business models; treat thresholds as functions of margin and payback.

-Calculation, benchmarks, and turning LTV into bidding values is the full page: Customer lifetime value for marketers: how to calculate, benchmark, and use it.
-Predicting value before the CRM knows it is Predictive LTV and value-based bidding for B2B SaaS, the strategy that consumes it is Value-based bidding, and conversion tracking maps the wider territory.
+Calculation, benchmarks, and turning LTV into bidding values: Customer lifetime value for marketers.
+Predicting value before the CRM knows it: Predictive LTV and value-based bidding for B2B SaaS.